 Per Alaska Statute 29.60.700, "Reimbursement for costs of municipal capital projects," the state shall allocate payment to municipalities for the reimbursement of qualified debt service issued to fund authorized municipal capital projects.
-This program is administered by the Department of Transportation and Public Facilities and is commonly referred to as the Transportation and Infrastructure Debt Service Reimbursement Authorization (TIDSRA)..
+This program is administered by the Department of Transportation and Public Facilities and is commonly referred to as the Transportation and Infrastructure Debt Service Reimbursement Authorization (TIDSRA).

-For the TIDSRA, funding is subject to appropriation and no funding was provided in fiscal year 2020 and no funding was included in the Governor's budget for fiscal year 2021.
-As of June 30, 2019, approximately \$26.1 million of University and municipal general obligation bonds are eligible for 100% reimbursement under the TIDSRA, with annual debt service of approximately \$4.5 million until 2020 and then lesser amounts through final maturity in 2031.
+For the TIDSRA, funding is subject to appropriation, and no funding was provided for in the fiscal year 2020 and fiscal year 2021 budgets.
+As of June 30, 2020, approximately \$20 million of University and municipal general obligation bonds are eligible for 100% reimbursement under the TIDSRA, with annual debt service of approximately \$4.5 million until 2020 and then lesser amounts through final maturity in 2031.